red/red/README.md

         >> do %run-all-tests.r

+On Windows, the corresponding x86-64 compiler, runtime, ABI, DLL, and View suite can be run with:

+        >> do/args %run-all-tests-x64.r "--batch"

 # Git integration with console built from sources

 If you want git version included in your Red console built from sources, use this command: